Ali Azaizeh: Kazma

-On 30 May 2025, Al-Ramtha agreed to sell Al-Azaizeh to Kuwait Premier League club Kazma for 220 thousand dollars, with Al-Azaizeh signing on a three-year contract.
+On 30 May 2025, Al-Ramtha agreed to sell Azaizeh to Kuwait Premier League club Kazma for 220 thousand dollars, with Azaizeh signing on a three-year contract.
 A member of Al-Ramtha's board of directors revealed that the club will receive up to 170 thousand dollars from Kazma and 50 thousand dollars from the player.
+The signing was confirmed by Kazma on 7 June 2025.